Details of the distribution of viruses detected in sentinel-source specimens can be found in the Primary care data

-Two B/Yamagata lineage viruses had been characterized antigenically since the June characterization report and a total of 15 had been characterized from the 2018–19 season.
-All had HA genes that fell into clade 3 and encoded 2 HA amino acid substitutions not present in the virus recommended for inclusion in quadrivalent vaccines for the current and subsequent northern hemisphere influenza seasons, B/Phuket/3073/2013.
-However, all 15 viruses remained antigenically similar to the vaccine virus.
+Nine B/Yamagata lineage viruses have been characterized antigenically since the last characterization report and a total of 23 have been characterized from the 2018–2019 season.
+All had HA genes that fell into clade 3 and encoded 2 HA amino acid substitutions not present in the virus recommended for inclusion in quadrivalent vaccines for the 2018–2019 and 2019–2020 northern hemisphere influenza seasons, B/Phuket/3073/2013.
+However, all 23 viruses remained antigenically similar to the vaccine virus.

-On 21 February 2019, WHO published recommendations for the components of influenza vaccines for use in the 2019–2020 northern hemisphere influenza season, and on 21 March it was finalized.
-Vaccines should contain the following
+On 21 February 2019, WHO published recommendations for the components of influenza vaccines for use in the 2019–2020 northern hemisphere influenza season; the recommendations were finalized on 21 March.
+Vaccines should contain the following:

 - an A/Brisbane/02/2018 (H1N1)pdm09-like virus (Clade 6B.1A1);